-WASHINGTON, D.C. — Congressman Chuck Fleischmann (TN-03) issued the following statement on Speaker Paul Ryan’s retirement announcement:
+CHATTANOOGA, TN — Congressman Chuck Fleischmann (TN-03) issued the following statement on the passing of Claude Ramsey:

 By: Mrs. Brenda Fleischmann

-WASHINGTON, D.C. — Congressman Chuck Fleischmann (TN-03) issued the following statement in support of H.R.
-4909, the STOP School Violence Act:
+WASHINGTON, D.C. — Congressman Chuck Fleischmann (TN-03) issued the following statement in celebration of Israel’s 70th anniversary and the opening of the U.S. Embassy in Jerusalem:

 By: Mrs. Brenda Fleischmann

-WASHINGTON, D.C. — Congressman Chuck Fleischmann (TN-03) issued the following statement in honor of the life and legacy of the late Rev. Billy Graham:
+WASHINGTON, D.C. — Congressman Chuck Fleischmann (TN-03) issued the following statement in support of H.R.4, the FAA Reauthorization Act of 2018, which included two amendments offered by Congressman Fleischmann:

 In The News